You know, I'm reminded that I forgot to mention Pol Pot.

 Look at how they've polluted your mind.

-Uh this this is this is this is this is what Barney Frank calls affordable housing.
+This is what Barney Frank calls affordable housing.

-These people actually could not afford these loans, is the point.
+These people actually could not afford these loans is the point.

 You think they could, but they couldn't.

-They couldn't afford them, otherwise they wouldn't be in foreclosure.
+Otherwise, they wouldn't be in foreclosure.

-Because even somebody working at the bank believes that the bank was the bad guy.
+It took me a little while to understand this, but it's still sad because even somebody working at the bank believes that the bank was the bad guy.

 And the world's elite, of course, are bankers.